dougz/snellen/README.md

     Mac: `pip3 install bs4 bcrypt lxml tornado`

-- Download and symlink closure and closure-compiler in tools
+- Download and symlink closure and closure-compiler in external

     Here is one such procedure: